hemlibra, the life changing treatment for haemophilia - A

-My first full year without a wheelchair
+My first full year without a wheelchair because of Hemlibra

 2018 would be my first full year free from a wheelchair, giving me more freedom on the school grounds and a lot more time to drive on the home sim rig.
 Less bleeds in the legs also meant more physical activity, allowing me to walk longer and further than ever before, participate in more PDPHE lessons than I ever thought I could, and even complete a semester of weight fitness training at school.

-I could start to catch a bus all by myself, and we could finally take long trips from home and the hospital when I learned to self-administer my Hemlibra, allowing mum to go on a long overdue holiday.
+I could start to catch a bus all by myself, and we could finally take long trips from home and the hospital when I learnt to self-administer my Hemlibra, allowing mum to go on a long overdue holiday.
 Best of all, this new found freedom gave me the opportunity for many sleepovers at my friend’s places for many weeks without any bleeding issues.

 My first taste of motorsport

-My first ever drive in a car & on the race track
+My first ever drive in a car & on the race track because of Hemlibra

-My best ever results & attendance at school
+My best ever results & attendance at school because of Hemlibra

-My first taste of working life
+My first taste of working life courtesy of Hemlibra

 Having access to Hemlibra also enabled me to go onto my favourite school experience during the drug trial, work experience.
 Here I was able to join the force at Simply Sports Cars to learn about the operations of a Lotus and KTM dealership and the teamwork involved in a working environment amongst race engineers.